Innovar-Healthcare/BridgeLink/docs/public/docs/index.md

 BridgeLink enables:
 - HL7, FHIR, and DICOM interoperability
 - Secure deployments with MFA, RBAC, and AWS Cognito
-- Auto-scaling and high availability
+- Auto-scaling and high availability with Enterprise
+- OpenAI Integration for Faster Testing and Troubleshooting with Enterprise
 - Dynamic Lookup Gateway (DLG) for real-time code mapping

 ---